2023 Awards

 The award recipient will be extended:

-1. 2023 Arthur M. Sutherland Award and Memorial Lecture Award,
+1. 2024 Arthur M. Sutherland Award and Memorial Lecture Award,

-2. Opportunity to do a 15-minute presentation that overviews a topic related to their research as part of a plenary session at the 2023 IPOS World Congress,
+2. Opportunity to do a 15-minute presentation that overviews a topic related to their research as part of a plenary session at the 2024 IPOS World Congress,

 3. Complimentary Conference Registration,

-4. Additionally, the Sutherland Award recipient may be invited to publish an article in the NEW official journal of IPOS, Journal of Psychosocial Oncology Research and Practice, at the discretion of the journal’s Editorial Board.
+4. Additionally, the Sutherland Award recipient may be invited to publish an article in the official journal of IPOS, Journal of Psychosocial Oncology Research and Practice, at the discretion of the journal’s Editorial Board.

 Submission Requirements: